 Equation~(\ref{eq:asymptotic_distr}) represents the asymptotic distribution of the $MAD$ under the null hypothesis that Benford's law is valid.
 Finally, if Benford's law holds, for $n$ large Nigrini's $MAD$ is approximately distributed as

 Therefore, it is clear that Nigrini's $MAD$, far from being independent of $n$, under the null hypothesis of conformity with Benford's law is such that its expected value and its standard deviation are inverse functions of $\sqrt{n}$.
+To highlight that both the $MAD$ and its expected value depend on $n$ and $k$, from now on we will denote them as $MAD_{n,k}$ and $E(MAD_{n,k})$, respectively.

-The use of the fixed thresholds proposed in \citet[][table~7.1]{nigrini2012} implies that the $MAD$ criterion will tend to reject too often for small values of $n$ and to be too conservative for large ones.
+The use of the fixed thresholds proposed in \citet[][table~7.1]{nigrini2012} implies that the $MAD_{n,k}$ criterion will tend to reject too often for small values of $n$ and to be too conservative for large ones.

 Following \cite{barneyschulzke2016}, our approach is to measure discrepancy in terms of the excess $MAD$